Information for Grant Seekers

 Letters of Intent may be sent at any time however, if you would like your Letter to be considered for funding in June, 2014 please forward it no later than December 1, 2013 to Jamie Brooks, Executive Director, Global Philanthropy Alliance at firstname.lastname@example.org.
 Your submission will be immediately acknowledged.
 If you fail to receive an acknowledgement, please contact GPA Executive Director, Jamie Brooks at Jamie@globalphilanthropyalliance.org.

 Your Letter of Intent will be forwarded for review to our Africa Advisory Board, a dedicated team of professionals living and working in Nigeria, South Africa and Kenya.
 Upon successful review by our AAB, prospective grantees will be invited to complete a full application.
-The application will be emailed to you in February for completion and submission.
-The AAB will complete a final review of all requested applications in June and December, recommending applications for funding to our U.S. based Global Philanthropy Governing Board, generally in July and March.
+The application will be emailed to you in March for completion and submission.
+The AAB will complete a final review of all requested applications in June, recommending applications for funding to our U.S. based Global Philanthropy Governing Board, generally in July.
 While we do not have a specific date for decision-making we strive to consider all applications on a timely basis and encourage your organization to consider this general timetable when making requests.

 Your organziation may submit one Letter of Intent and may not re-submit your letter once a decision has been rendered by our AAB.